nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   * The index **must be a positive integer** 1, 2, 3...

   * Clicking on the `ZoomLink` displayed(if any) will copy the `ZoomLink` into your clipboard.

+  * Note that the displayed snapshot is not updated when the module being displayed is changed.

   Example:
    * `viewmodule 1` views the first module in the displayed list.